diggerhq/infrabase-rules/README.md

 ## Features
 - Supports Terraform, OpenTofu, Terragrunt, CDK, CDKTF, CloudFormation, Pulumi
+- Sensible defaults, "on" by default.
+Only write policies to customise (add new rules or disable existing ones).
 - Does not require access to state or cloud account
 - Summary table of findings, ordered by severity.
 Works well with big PRs and large monorepos.
 - Integrated with GitHub Advanced Security (GAS) alerts - findings are uploaded as SARIF files